Logo Banner

 Can I connect other circuits to the K8000 I²C (interIC) bus?

 Yes, the I²C bus is available at the 5P screw connector at the border of the card.
-You can find an SCL (Serial Clock), SDA (Serial Data) signal, and the ground.
-But also a DIS (Disable) signal is available.
-It is used to disable the communications with the computer, when DIS is "high".
+Here you can find the SCL (Serial Clock), SDA (Serial Data) and the GND signals.
+There also is a DIS signal available: it can be used to disable the communications between K8000 and the computer.

-I don't like to switch the IC-IN and IC-OUT all the time, to configure a channel as an input, or an output.
+I don't like to switch the IC-IN and IC-OUT all the time to toggle the channel's configuration from an input to an output.
 Is it possible to use IC-IN and IC-OUT together?

 I saw in the I²C specs only 2 lines are used for communications between systems.
 Why does the K8000 have 3 opto couplers and 3 data lines?

 Normally, I²C requires only 2 lines: SCL and SDA.
-But Velleman designed the K8000 with opto couplers to protect your computer against damage via the K8000.
-An opto coupler can only pass information in 1 direction.
-This is nothing for the SCL line: only the computer has to generate clock signals, and doesn't have to receive information over the SCL line.
-But the SDA line is bidirectional, so 2 opto couplers are used: 1 for each data direction.
+But Velleman designed the K8000 with opto couplers to protect your computer against damage trough the K8000.
+An opto coupler can only pass information in one direction.
+This is not a problem for the SCL line as it the clock signals aren't bidirectional.
+The SDA line is bidirectional so here two optocouplers have to be used: one for each direction.

 Can I raise the limit of 4 K8000 cards?